Last Updated on

 - In another pan, take some honey and sugar and let it boil.

-- Remove the fat from the sausage pan and cook them on medium flame again.
+- Remove the fat from the sausage pan and cook on medium flame again.

 - Add the vinegar and honey and sugar mixture in the pan with sausages.
 Stir continuously to prevent sausages from sticking.